The mediation space where you learn to know, see, and speak your truth. The place where clarity abounds

 My Approach to Mediation

 I do not take sides.
 I do not lean toward one person more than the other.
 I do not make judgments.
 What I do is respect each person and the reason they have come to mediation.
-I wear one hat only – mediator – and I carry that role with integrity, holding space for both parties equally.
-This is about them.
-And it’s about me showing up in the right way to help them move through it.
+I wear one hat — mediator — and carry that role with integrity, holding space for both parties equally.

 What I offer in Mediation

-I believe most people who come to mediation already have a sense of why they're there. they're not looking to be told what to do – they're looking for someone impartial, professional, and grounded to guide them through it.
-That’s what I offer: a safe, supportive, and non-judgmental space where self-respect and respect for others can coexist, and where meaningful outcomes are possible.
+I believe most people who come to mediation already have a sense of why they’re there.
+They’re not looking to be told what to do — they’re looking for someone impartial, professional, and grounded to guide them through it.

 Frequently Asked Questions (FAQ)